dhruvdevu/GenreClassificationDL/index.md

 ### CNN:
-Our CNN model was motivated by the model used by [Sander paper].
+Our CNN model was motivated by the model used by [7, 1].
 For the audio features, both Chroma and MFCC, with dimension (300, 12), we had a 1 dimensional convolution over time steps followed by max pooling -- repeated 3 times.
 We then performed global average temporal pooling to produce a 1 dimensional vector for each audio feature, which we concatenated together.
 Compared to van den Oord's model, we removed the global L2 and global max pool to reduce redundancy of our model and decrease overfitting.
 To this vector, we also concatenated the lyric embeddings.
 We then passed this concatinated vector through 3 hidden layers with the same architecture as our baseline model.

 <img width="900" height="350" src="Pictures/StaticPlots/Music182ConvNet.jpg" alt="Conv Net Diagram">

 ### LSTM:
-There have also been some promising results using LSTMS as seen in [this report](http://cs229.stanford.edu/proj2016/report/IrvinChartockHollander-RecurrentNeuralNetworkswithAttentionforGenreClassification-report.pdf) by Stanford students.
+The LSTM was motivated by [8] who achieved great results on a different dataset.
 For each audio feature we use a two layer LSTM with hidden state dimension of 10.
 For each audio feature, we then pass the output of the last cell of the second layer into the concatenation vector.
 We also concatenate the lyric embeddings to the concatenation vector and then proceed as described in the baseline model.
 We did not add regularization since we observed that the model did not tend to overfit – something we may attribute to our data preprocessing techniques.

 <img width="900" height="350" src="Pictures/StaticPlots/Music182LSTM.jpg" alt="LSTM Net Diagram">